-First attempt to create an astronomical K-B module with silicon wafers have been reported in [7].
+Although based mostly on glass sheets, there was also a historical attempt to create an astronomical K-B module with silicon wafers [7].
 They constructed a test K-B module based on new material/substrate, namely silicon wafers.
 The telescope module consisted of 94 silicon wafers with diameter of 150 mm, uncoated, with thickness of 0.72 mm.
 The device was tested both in optical and X-rays, with measured FWHM of 150 arcsecs, dominated by large-scale flatness.
 It should be noted that the surface quality and flatness of Si wafers improved essentially over the time.

-The recent efforts in future larger and precise imaging astronomical X-ray telescopes require to re-consider both the technologies as well as designs.
-The future large X-ray telescopes require new light-weight and thin materials/substrates such as glass foils and/or silicon wafers.
+The experimental X-ray astronomy is recently in need of substantial innovations.
+The recent efforts in design and development future large and precise imaging astronomical X-ray telescopes require to re-consider both the technologies as well as designs.
+These X-ray telescopes require new light-weight and thin materials/substrates such as glass foils and/or silicon wafers.
 Their shaping to small radii, as required in Wolter designs, is not an easy task.
 While the K-B arrangements represent a less laborious and hence less expensive alternative.
-The use of K-B arrangement for IXO project was suggested and investigated by Marsikova et al. [8], and more recently by Willingale and Spaan [9].
+The use of K-B arrangement for IXO project was suggested and investigated by Marsikova et al. [8], and by Willingale and Spaan [9].
 These investigations indicate that if superior quality reflecting plates are used and the focal length is large, angular resolution of order of a few arcsec can be achieved.
 Recent simulations indicate that in comparison to Wolter arrangement, the K-B optics exhibit reduced on axis collecting area but larger field of view, at comparable angular resolution [9].
+Various hybrid systems were also investigated [20].

-We note a very important factor and that's is the ease of constructing highly segmented modules based on multiply nested thin reflecting substrates if compared with Wolter design.
+As for future projects the cost plays an important factor, we note a very important factor and that's is the ease of constructing highly segmented modules based on multiply nested thin reflecting substrates if compared with Wolter design.
 While e.g. the Wolter design for IXO requires the substrates to be precisely formed with curvatures as small as 0.25 m the alternative K-B arrangement uses almost flat or only slightly bent sheets.
 Hence the feasibility to construct K-B module with required 5 arcsec FWHM at a affordable cost is higher than those for Wolter arrangement.
-The advanced K-B telescopes based on Multi Foil Optics (MFO) approach were recently designed and constructed at Rigaku Innovative Technologies Europe (RITE) in Prague:
+The advanced K-B telescopes based on Multi Foil Optics (MFO) approach were recently designed and constructed at Rigaku Innovative Technologies Europe (RITE) in Prague based on advanced technologies of shaping of Si substrates have been investigated and developed.